cnatsepll/ColorQuizWebApp/README.md

 $ heroku apps:destroy --app appname
 ```

-***You should always use the command line to delete Heroku apps.*** It removes the heroku remote from the local Git repo, and avoids the problems discussed earlier in Heroku create section. ***Do not delete Heroku apps via the web UI.***
+***Note: You should always use the command line to delete Heroku apps.*** It removes the heroku remote from the local Git repo, and avoids the problems discussed earlier in Heroku create section. ***Do not delete Heroku apps via the web UI.***

 You can explore the deployed application's database with the PostgreSQL client `psql` running on Heroku.
 ---